 Make our Park and Ride Lots your first choice.
 On the North Campus, Park and Ride service is available from the Center for Tomorrow, Stadium, and Alumni parking lots.
 Shuttles run every 12-30 minutes with convenient drop offs at academic buildings and student apartment complexes.

-Students, faculty and staff, may register online for their permits Look under “Parking Permits” on our website menu.
+Register online for your annual parking permit before the fall semester.
+All permits are mailed, so leave time to receive it before you come to campus.
+Look under “Parking Permits” on our website menu.
 This will lead you to the E-Business Portal (Note: You will need your UBITName and password.)

 How do I receive my parking permit?

 A portion of the student’s Transportation Fee is designated for their permit.
 There is no additional cost to students.
-For faculty/staff members the cost is $9.65.
+Some students whose fee has been waived, and for faculty/staff members, the cost is $9.65.

 Where can I pay my tickets?